Three female nurse graduates

 Designing healthier career paths

-In El Paso, this organization supports professional pathways to better wages and lifestyles
+In El Paso, Texas, this organization supports professional pathways to better wages and lifestyles.

-The healthcare industry is essential in El Paso — not just for the services provided by medical professionals, but for the salaries those jobs pay.
+The health care industry is essential — not just for the services provided by medical professionals, but for the salaries those jobs pay.
 Such wages can be enough to lift an entire family out of poverty, and it’s only natural for organizations that provide job training in underserved communities to focus on this rewarding field.
-In El Paso and its surrounding county, Project ARRIBA — short for Advanced Retraining & Redevelopment Initiative in Border Areas — connects residents of low-income neighborhoods with resources that can prepare them for higher education and train them for living-wage careers in healthcare, as well as information technology and more.
+In El Paso and its surrounding county, Project ARRIBA — short for Advanced Retraining & Redevelopment Initiative in Border Areas — connects residents of low-income neighborhoods with resources that can prepare them for higher education and train them for living-wage careers in health care, as well as information technology and more.

-Over a three-year period, Project ARRIBA is partnering with El Paso Community College, University of Texas at El Paso School of Nursing and Texas Tech School of Nursing to train 425 local residents — primarily Hispanic-Latina women — for jobs in healthcare.
-They will follow in the footsteps of Project ARRIBA alumna and registered nurse Adriana Gomez, who after struggling to pay for college completed a challenging nursing program with the organization’s help.
+For three years, Project ARRIBA has partnered with El Paso Community College, University of Texas at El Paso School of Nursing and Texas Tech School of Nursing to train 425 local residents — primarily Hispanic/Latina women — for jobs in health care.
+They follow in the footsteps of Project ARRIBA alumna and registered nurse Adriana Gomez, who after struggling to pay for college completed a challenging nursing program with the organization’s help.
 “Everyone inspired me and renewed my faith and strength,” Gomez says.
+A grant from Bank of America, part of the bank’s commitment to advance equality and economic opportunity, will help support this initiative.

-The support for Project ARRIBA is an example of Bank of America’s commitment to help advance racial equality and economic opportunity in local neighborhoods around the country.
-From entrepreneur funding and expanding home ownership to professional skills training and healthcare access, Bank of America continues to partner with innovative leaders to help communities implement solutions to society’s biggest challenges.
+From entrepreneur funding and expanding home ownership to professional skills training and healthcare access, Bank of America continues to partner with innovative leaders to help communities implement solutions to society’s important challenges.

 Explore more